Leon-96/Blackjack/README.md

 The rules of the game are mentioned when you start the game.
 At the end of every game ascii art shows up which tells you your fate.

-I will be adding more features such as card ascii arts and making a version for windows command prompt as well.
+I will be adding more features such as card ascii arts.
+I will also make a version of the game compitable with windows as well.